Multertor

 The value argument for Multertor is not simply that it is inexpensive.
 Switzerland's €€ restaurants are not cheap by European standards.
 The argument is relative: within a city where the serious options mostly start at €€€, a €€ address with Michelin recognition represents a specific kind of opportunity.
 A two-course dinner at a Bib Gourmand address in Switzerland consistently delivers more cooking sophistication per franc than either the tourist-facing mid-range below it or the fine dining tier above it.

 That dynamic is well-understood by local regulars, which is why Bib Gourmand tables in Swiss cities tend to book out.
 If you are planning a visit, arriving with a reservation rather than attempting to walk in is the pragmatic approach, particularly on weekend evenings when the old town sees heavier footfall.
-No booking platform details are confirmed in available data, but contacting the restaurant directly is standard practice for this category of address in Switzerland.
+Contact the restaurant directly to arrange a table.

 Where Multertor Sits in the Eastern Switzerland Scene